 2. Install a Corner Shower to Save Space

-Corner showers are a fantastic solution for tiny ensuite bathrooms.
-They utilize unused corner space and can be customized with sliding or folding doors to minimize obstruction.
-A frameless glass design is ideal, as it creates a seamless, open look that enhances the sense of space.
+Corner showers are an excellent solution for tiny bathrooms because they use an often-overlooked corner of the room.
+You can also customize them with sliding or folding doors to minimize the space needed for the door swing.
+A frameless glass design is ideal as it creates a seamless, open look that enhances the sense of space.

 3. Opt for a Wall-Mounted Toilet